flutter/website/src/platform-integration/web/wasm.md

 - **Why not Safari?**
   No versions of Safari have supported Wasm so far; [this bug][] tracks their implementation efforts.

+{{site.alert.warning}}
+  The iOS versions of these any browser can't run Flutter with Wasm.
+  All browsers on iOS are forced to use the WebKit, and can't use their own browser engine.
+{{site.alert.end}}

 [currently experiencing a bug]: https://bugzilla.mozilla.org/show_bug.cgi?id=1788206
 [this bug]: https://bugs.webkit.org/show_bug.cgi?id=247394